errygg/hashiconf-2018/README.md

 The demo for this talk includes an enterprise versions of Vault and Consul using Terraform Enterprise (https://app.terraform.io) to setup all the infrastructure.
 More specifically, the following explains the setup:

+* Terraform Enterprise is used to spin up the Vault/Consul clusters
-* 3 node Vault cluster with a 3 node Consul cluster
+* 3 node Vault Enterprise cluster with a 3 node Consul Enterprise cluster
 * Vault is publicly accessible via AWS load balancer endpoint
 * Consul is only accessible to Vault
 * Script is used to setup the Vault SSH Secrets Engine and associated roles
-* Terraform Enterprise is used to spin up the SSH clients in 2 seperate workspaces
+* Terraform Enterprise is used to spin up the SSH clients in 2 separate workspaces

 The Terraform workspace used to build the Vault/Consul cluster is located at: https://github.com/errygg/vault-guides/tree/master/operations/provision-vault/quick-start/terraform-aws.